Kanangnut/Music-Store-Database-Analysis/README.md

 For this project, I used PostgreSQL for SQL queries.
 First, I exported the database to SQL and CSV files by SQLite, which were then used in PostgreSQL and Power BI for further analysis.

 ### Data Analysis
+I started the analysis by using SQL to query and extract insights directly, avoiding the need for extensive data preprocessing.